 Re-fuelled and ready to continue exploring, we headed up to the castle.
 It was a long walk but the views of the town and seafront were definitely worth it!
 If you weren't feeling quite as energetic, or had an older woof, there is car parking not too far from the castle entrance.

-After exploring a little more, we headed back to the car, called in a the local Tesco, and made our way back to the cabin.
-That evening it was off out again down to try something called a Zip-wire.
-Unfortunately AJ (the instructor) didn't have any harnesses to fit me so I just had to watch as Emma flew through the air.
+After exploring a little more, we headed back to the car, called in at the local Tesco, and made our way back to the cabin.
+That evening it was off out again down to try something called a zip-wire.
+Unfortunately, AJ (the instructor) didn't have any harnesses to fit me so I just had to watch as Emma flew through the air.
 She seemed to love it and said she’d definitely go again and would recommend it for everyone to try!

 This holiday was definitely made for dogs and I can easily see why the pet-friendly cabins book up as quickly as they do!
 Be sure to check out my holiday gallery below and click here to learn more about the fantastic breaks Forest Holidays have to offer!
 And don't forget to read part two of my Yorkshire adventures!”